taniyakapoor/taniyakapoor.github.io/_pages/teaching.md

 author_profile: true
 ---

-Master's Course Development and Supervision
+**Master's Course Development and Supervision**

 I played a pivotal role in formulating a proposal for a master's course uniquely designed to integrate PIML within the context of beam dynamics.
-This initiative aimed at equipping students with the necessary skills to apply machine learning techniques in physics, particularly in understanding and manipulating the dynamics of particle beams.
+This initiative aimed at equipping students with the necessary skills to apply machine learning techniques in physics, particularly in understanding and simulating the dynamics of beams.

 Supervisory Support: Central to this course was my commitment to providing three months of supervisory support to a group of nine dedicated students.
 This project was not just an educational journey but a pioneering exploration into applying PIML in practical, real-world scenarios within beam dynamics.

-Educational Material Preparation
+**Educational Material Preparation**

 My efforts extended to the development of comprehensive tutorial on machine learning and examination materials tailored for bachelor's and master's courses, including: